AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 The forecast data in `forecast.csv` visualizes the predictions.
 The first row is a header defining the fields:

 - location

-*Note: The designnated location for which the predictions are located*
+*The designnated location for which the predictions are located*

 - time_period

-*Note: Which time period is beeing predicted*
+*Which time period is beeing predicted*

 - horizon_distance

-*Note: How many months/weeks prior to the time period the prediction was made*
+*How many months/weeks prior to the time period the prediction was made*

 - sample

-*Note: Sample identifier*
+*Sample identifier*

 - forecast

-*Note: Prediction value*
+*Prediction value*

 Each location has predictions in two seperate time sections: